hyuntaepark-gh/AI-Executive-KPI-Intelligence-Micro-SaaS/README.md

 > Built as a **Product-Grade AI Analytics Backend** demonstrating
 > Data Engineering, Backend Architecture, and Decision Intelligence design.

-> Ask questions like **"Why did performance drop?"** and receive automated driver analysis, risk signals, anomaly detection, and executive-ready AI insights.
+Ask questions like **"Why did performance drop?"** and receive automated driver analysis, risk signals, anomaly detection, and executive-ready AI insights.

-An AI-powered analytics backend that transforms natural language questions into KPI analysis, business drivers, and decision intelligence using a **Micro-SaaS product architecture**.
+---

+# 🧨 What Makes This Different

+Unlike traditional BI dashboards or simple LLM demos, this system:

+- Combines deterministic data pipelines with LLM reasoning
+- Executes real SQL queries instead of hallucinated outputs
+- Implements fallback decision logic when AI parsing fails
+- Produces structured analytics BEFORE generating narratives
+- Simulates a production-grade AI analytics backend

+👉 This is not a chatbot.
+👉 This is a **Decision Intelligence System**.

 ---